In this month: January

 27th January 2015

-The East Dome (pictured above) at Sydney Observatory is officially opened by the NSW Deputy Premier Troy Grant and the Minister for Disability and Ageing, The Hon.
+The East Dome (pictured below) at Sydney Observatory is officially opened by the NSW Deputy Premier Troy Grant and the Minister for Disability and Ageing, The Hon.
 John Ajaka.
 Find out more here.

 The dome offers ground level entry with a lift providing access for aged and disabled people to the observatory telescope viewing platform.
 The telescope has a purpose-built articulated relay eyepiece, suitable for those in wheelchairs.
 The building also features a display about the history of the dome.The Building was designed by the NSW Government Architect's Office, project managed by Pure Projects and Danny Grant, built by Zadro Constructions.
 Astronomer Andrew James was the project accessibility consultant, Andrew Jacob the Curator, Geoff Wyatt astronomy technical advisor, Carey Ward and Tim Morris Conservators and Toner Stevenson the project instigator.